Devsh-Graphics-Programming/Nabla/examples_tests/22.RaytracedAO/README.md

 ## New mitsuba properties and tags
 Multiple Sensor tags in mitsuba XML's is now supported.
-This feature helps you have multiple views with different camera and <film> parameters without needing to execute the renderer and load again.
+This feature helps you have multiple views with different camera and film parameters without needing to execute the renderer and load again.

-You can switch between those sensors using `PAGE UP/DOWN` Keys defined below in more detail.
+You can switch between those sensors using `PAGE UP/DOWN` Keys defined in more detail below.

 ### Properties added to <sensor>: